 You’re obviously very familiar with the concept of a “greatest hits” album, but unlike Mambo Mambo: Best of Lou Bega, this is one you actually need in your life.
-The Greatest Hits is a short and carefully-selected collection of the places in Los Angeles that you should hit first if you’re new to town - restaurants that are essential to LA dining, from world-class sushi on the beach to late-night Korean BBQ.
+It’s our carefully curated collection of the LA spots you should hit first if you’re new to town, or must eat at immediately if you want to consider yourself a true Angeleno - restaurants that are essential to LA dining, from world-class sushi to late-night Korean BBQ.

-If you’ve ever wanted to eat lunch at a church in France, but don’t have the funds, know that you can do it on La Brea.
-Republique’s space alone is incredible, but it’s the food that puts this more-casual-than-you-think French spot among our (and everyone else’s) favorite LA places.
+LA’s cathedral of French cuisine, Republique’s space is incredible in and of itself, but it’s the food that puts this more-casual-than-you-think spot among our (and everyone else’s) favorite LA places.
 Republique’s dinner remains one of the best date nights in LA, although their daily order-at-the-counter lunch/brunch extravaganza has become their real bread and butter.
 We could make a stupid French food joke here, but we’re better than that.
 And so is Republique.

 Gjusta is the ultimate Venice neighborhood spot - an all-day deli that will both infuriate you and make you want to become a regular.
 Even though there are few irritating aspects, like the unruly ordering system, lack of seats, and your inability to decide what to eat, it’s somehow always worth the trouble.
 Come early in the morning to eat a breakfast bialy at the coffee bar, at lunch for a spread of salads and smoked fish, and at night for less of a crowd, a handful of special dishes, and the ability to BYO wine.
 Basically, you can order anything at Gjusta and feel very confident that it’s among the best of its kind in Los Angeles.